Acrome-Robotics/Actuator-Python/README.md

   ```

 # Usage
-Import the BLABLA Library:
+Import the SMD Library:
-First, import the BLABLA library at the beginning of your Python script:
+First, import the SMD library at the beginning of your Python script:

 ```python
 from smd.red import *
 ```
 ### Initialize SMD:

-Create an instance of the BLA class by initializing it with the appropriate settings.
-This instance represents your BLABLA motor driver and allows you to control it.
+Create an instance of the Master class by initializing it with the appropriate settings.
+This instance represents your SMD and allows you to control it.

 ````python
 ID = 0  # Set the ID of your SMART MOTOR DRIVER